-Where you start this process within your home does not matter as much because you will be completing your home-walk in its entirety, but I would suggest starting in the room you wish to change first to get the juices flowing.
+Where you start this process within your home does not matter as much because you will be completing your home-walk-through in its entirety, but I would suggest starting in the room you wish to change first to get the juices flowing.

-Step 3: Jot down your answers to the guiding questions.
+3. Jot down your answers to the guiding questions.

 When you are in your first room, consider the guiding questions below to help you decide what words evoke the feels you want and the functionality you need in that space.

 Some examples of functions could be to recharge and relax, specific tasks, such as laundry, and/or to spend quality time with family, to name a few.

 - How do you want your family to feel in this space?